Webhooks

 const payload = JSON.parse(rawBody) as BlobifyWebhookPayload;

-for (const url of payload.urls) {
+for (const path of payload.urls) {

 }